 Alcoholics are unable to moderate or reduce their drinking to safe levels.
 They may achieve this for short periods of time only for their drinking to spiral out of control once again.

 It makes no sense to them or to others why they cannot simply stop alcohol and stay sober.
 An alcoholic will literally drink themselves to death and sadly this is all too often the case.

 Someone who suffers from alcoholism nearly always requires an alcohol detox and alcohol rehab programme in order to get sober and stay sober.

 Alcoholism and alcohol addiction is the same as addiction to any drug; the need for alcohol or the drug takes precedence over everything else.

-Here’s a good video from an Australian alcohol awareness campaign that shows the effects alcohol has on your body and brain”
+Here’s a good video from an Australian alcohol awareness campaign.
+It shows the effects alcohol has on your body and brain.

 Whether or not you need an alcohol detox, if you identify with any of the above you will struggle to stay sober once detoxed.
 Some heavy drinkers still require a short stay at an alcohol detox clinic in order to be medically detoxed from alcohol.

 Those that suffer from alcoholism need to undergo a complete alcohol rehabilitation programme in order to prevent relapse.